 8. Implement Security Controls

 You can develop and implement security controls using the priority and threat/vulnerability lists and reports you made in steps six and seven.
-Then, use that information to create a risk management procedure to assess what actions you need to take to reduce and eliminate risk.
+Then, use that information to create a risk management procedure that can perform risk analysis to assess what actions you need to take to reduce and eliminate risk.

 9. Create a Risk Assessment Report

-Now, use all the critical information you’ve gathered in the last eight steps and document your results to create an accurate risk evaluation report.
-It will help you make the best and most effective decisions regarding your operations and business processes.
+Now, use all the critical information you’ve gathered in the last eight steps and document your results to create an accurate risk analysis report.
+It will help you make the best and most effective decisions in risk management regarding your operations and business processes.

 Frequently Asked Questions